Daigaku-ryō

 Daigaku-ryō (大学寮) was the former Imperial university of Japan, founded at the end of the 7th century.
 The Daigaku-ryō predates the Heian period, continuing in various forms through the early Meiji period.
 The director of the Daigaku-ryō was called the Daigaku-no-kami.

-The Daigaku-ryō was located near the Suzaku Mon at southern border of Kyoto's grid.
+The Daigaku-ryō was located near the Suzakumon at southern border of Kyoto's grid.
 In the 12th century, the original structure was destroyed by fire, and it was not rebuilt.